iyreshot/Modlist/README.md

 Click it and allow it to set the affinty for your processor.

 ***

-## Widescreen Support

-***

-### Optional Setting the HUD for widescreen resolution.

-Search in MO2 Left pane for 'Widescreen' and again for 'Ultrawide'.

-#### *Enable all of them (There should be 4 files found).*

-### **Don't forget to run Bethini and change your resolution**

-### You will also need to change a line in display tweaks to match your resolution

-    In the left pane of MO2 type 'Display Teaks' in the search bar Open to: SKSE\Plugins\SSEDisplayTweaks.ini
-    Find the lines:
-    Resolution = 1920x1080
-    ResolutionScale = .80
-    Change the resolution to match your chosen resolution then save

 ## Congratulations you are now installed and ready for first start up.